bazelbuild/rules_apple/doc/rules-apple.md

 'provisioning_profile' attribute of rules that require it.
-It discovers a provisioning profile for the given attributes either on the user's local machine, or with the optional 'fallback_profiles' passed to 'local_provisioning_profiles'.
+It discovers a provisioning profile for the given attributes either on the user's local machine, or with the optional 'fallback_profiles' passed to 'provisioning_profile_repository'.
 This will automatically pick the newest profile if there are multiple profiles matching the given criteria.
 By default this rule will search for a profile with the same name as the rule itself, you can pass profile_name to use a different name, and you can pass team_id if you'd like to disambiguate between 2 Apple developer accounts that have the same profile name.

 ## Example